 eseutil /ml "M:\mbx01\logs"

-Here you will see the status of the logs and if all logs are healthy, you will get a message saying No damaged log files were found.”
+This will display the status of logs.
+If all logs are healthy, you will get a message saying “No damaged log files were found.”

 Once this process is done, you can recheck the database state by using the Eseutil /mhcommand and then mount the database by using the Mount-Database cmdlet.
 The repair process may take a while to finish, depending on the damage or size of the database.

 If you still get errors and the database remains in a Dirty Shutdown state, then try to repair the database via hard recovery.
 But before doing this, you must know that this repair process will purge any data that EseUtil finds as damaged.
 You need to consider and accept data loss that hard recovery will cause, irrespective of the damage.